sdfadigas/SOLID/README.md

 ## Concept
 SOLID is an acronym that represents a set of five principles of object-oriented design that aim to improve code quality, making it easier to maintain and extend.
 The five principles are **Single Responsibility Principle**, **Open-Closed Principle**, **Liskov Substitution Principle**, **Interface Segregation Principle**, **Dependency Inversion Principle**.
+To illustrate all five principles, I wrote a simple system for managing employee data.

 ## SOLID Principles
 ### [**Single Responsibility Principle**]()